 Post-Production 1 provides an introduction to the art, theory, and craft of editing with detailed attention to the entire conceptual process from storyboarding to the final version.
-Students also gain practical experience and hands-on instruction in editing programs and edit projects produced in Production 1.
+Students also gain practical experience and hands-on instruction in editing programs.